codewar65/VTX_ClientServer/README.md

 servers.

-## To Fix / Bugs
+## To Do / To Fix / Bugs

-Close dead telnet session on WS disconnect.

-VTX client font issues.
-More Pixel perfect at cell borders.

-Implement hotspot ANSI codes.
+Testing YModem download.
+Write YModem upload.

 Merge row size, row background, and page/cursor attributes into one ESC sequence group.

+Add codes to reset page and cursor attributes to default.